Batters (13 players)

 ▶ Full Profile & Stats

-Ben Pay scored a 113 and averaged 42.75 in 2025 — genuinely premium output at a budget price.
-He coaches the junior age groups and is raising Jayden, who by some accounts has already overtaken him.
-At £4.8m, Ben offers century-level ceiling at mid-range pricing.
-Pick him, let the Pay family rivalry play out, and enjoy the returns.
+113 and a 42.75 average in 2025 — genuinely premium output at a budget price.
+He coaches the juniors and is raising Jayden, who by some accounts has already overtaken him.
+Jayden doesn’t feature in this dataset.
+Ben does.
+At £4.8m, pick accordingly.

 | Batting | |